not-gate

 NAND Gate Component

-• Lesson 3: Binary Signals and Logic Levels (Understanding HIGH vs LOW)
+• Binary Signals and Logic Levels (Understanding HIGH vs LOW)

-• Lesson 7: The NOT Gate and Inversion (Deep dive into the physics)
+• The NOT Gate and Inversion (Deep dive into the physics)

-• Lesson 12: De Morgan’s Theorems (How NOT gates transform ANDs into ORs)
+• De Morgan’s Theorems (How NOT gates transform ANDs into ORs)

-• Lesson 45: Clock Generation and Oscillators (Using inversion for timing)
+• Clock Generation and Oscillators (Using inversion for timing)

 Final Thoughts from the Lab

-I've seen many brilliant students overlook the NOT gate because it "only has one input."
-Don't make that mistake.
+Many students overlook the NOT gate because it “only has one input.”
+That is a mistake.
 The ability to invert a signal is what allows us to compare values, store memory, and synchronize complex systems.

 When you’re debugging a circuit on digisim.io and things aren’t working, the first thing you should check is your logic polarity.
 Did you forget an inverter?
 Is your signal “Active Low” when you expected “Active High”?
 Mastering the “No” is the first step to mastering the “Yes.”